ricardodantas/post-tweet-to-mastodon/README.md

 ## Sponsor

 Help to maintain this project and become a sponsor on [Github Sponsors](https://github.com/sponsors/ricardodantas), [Ko-fi](https://ko-fi.com/ricardodantas), or [Buy Me A Coffee](https://www.buymeacoffee.com/ricardodantas)! 🎉 You can get your company logo, link & name on this file.
-It's also rendered on package page in npmjs.com and yarnpkg.com sites too! 🚀

 ## Contributing